Partnerships: Changes in fractional interests in partnership assets: SP D12

 Revaluation of an asset in the partnership accounts

-Paragraph 5 of SP D12 explains that when an asset is revalued in the partnership accounts corresponding adjustments will normally be made in the partners’ capital accounts in proportion to their fractional interests.
+Section 6 of SP D12 explains that when an asset is revalued in the partnership accounts corresponding adjustments will normally be made in the partners’ capital accounts in proportion to their fractional interests.
 A revaluation of an asset is not in itself an occasion on which the partners will be treated as having made a disposal for CG purposes provided that their fractional interests in the asset remain unchanged.
 However, a revaluation of an asset, whether or not corresponding adjustments are made in the partners’ capital accounts, will create potential gains or losses that will become chargeable on a subsequent reduction in the partners’ fractional interests in the asset or on a disposal of the asset by the partnership.

 Where, on a change in sharing ratios an asset has not been revalued and no consideration passes between the partners, the calculation of the disposal consideration by reference to the current balance sheet value of the asset may produce an amount that is equal to the partner’s allowable costs so that neither a gain nor a loss arises on the disposal.
 However, a no gain/no loss position is unlikely to occur where, for example, the partner’s allowable costs are not based on the cost of the asset to the partnership.
-Examples of situations where gains or losses are likely to arise on a change in fractional sharing ratios even though assets have not been revalued in the partnership accounts and no consideration has passed between the partners are given at CG27950 and CG27970.
+Examples of situations where gains or losses are likely to arise on a change in fractional sharing ratios even though assets have not been revalued in the partnership accounts and no consideration has passed between the partners are at CG27940.

 Apportionment of allowable costs

 A reduction in a fractional interest in a partnership asset will be an occasion of a part-disposal unless the partner whose share has reduced gives up his entire interest in the asset, for example, on leaving the partnership.
-Paragraph 4 of SP D12 provides that on a part-disposal of a partner’s fractional interest in an asset any acquisition costs will be apportioned on a fractional basis rather than by reference to the part-disposal formula in TCGA92/S42.
+Section 4 of SP D12 provides that on a part-disposal of a partner’s fractional interest in an asset any acquisition costs will be apportioned on a fractional basis rather than by reference to the part-disposal formula in TCGA92/S42.
 This avoids the need to obtain valuations of the asset every time there is a change in fractional sharing ratios.